Download a printable copy of this fact sheet here.

 - Where applicable, teach specific techniques for functional mobility (e.g., safe car transfers).

-- Assist patients in organizing their daily activities, including self-care, home management, leisure, and community and social participation.
+- Assist patients in organizing their daily activities to maximize performance, including self-care, home management, leisure, and community and social participation.

-- Teach stress management techniques and the development of coping skills.
+- Teach stress management techniques and coping skills.

-- Meet the needs of clients in behavioral or mental health units who also have physical impairments, or arrange for consulting OT services.
+- Address the needs of clients in behavioral or mental health units who also have physical impairments.

-- Develop protocols for and facilitate therapy groups to address goal setting, community re-entry strategies, sleep hygiene, prevocational skills, body image issues, and basic to advanced ADLs and skills such as home and money management.
+- Develop protocols for and facilitate therapy groups to address goal setting, community re-entry strategies, sleep hygiene, prevocational skills, body image issues, and basic to advanced ADLs such as money management.

-- Evaluate sensorimotor, cognitive, and adaptive skills, and facilitate developmental milestones.
+- Evaluate sensorimotor, cognitive, and adaptive skills, and facilitate progress toward developmental milestones.

 - Collaborate with and train families to reinforce therapeutic skill acquisition.

-Developed by Salvador Bondoc, OTD, OTR/L, CHT; Donna Lashgari, MS, OTR/L, CHT; Valerie Hermann, MS, OTR/L; Lisa Finnen, MS, OTR/L; Lenore Frost, MAOM, OTR/L, CHT; and Holly Alexander, OTR/L, CDRS for the American Occupational Therapy Association.
-Revised and Copyright © 2012 by the American Occupational Therapy Association.
+Revised and Copyright © 2017 by the American Occupational Therapy Association.
+Originally developed by Salvador Bondoc, OTD, OTR/L, CHT; Donna Lashgari, MS, OTR/L, CHT; Valerie Hermann, MS, OTR/L; Lisa Finnen, MS, OTR/L; Lenore Frost, MAOM, OTR/L, CHT; and Holly Alexander, OTR/L, CDRS.
 This material may be copied and distributed for personal or educational uses without written consent.
-For all other uses, contact email@example.com.
+For all other uses, contact firstname.lastname@example.org.